Last Updated: March 1, 2021

 2) Who is responsible for the processing of your personal data?

-For individuals other than the prospective, current, or former employees of one of the CRD group entities in the EU, Charles River Systems Inc. d/b/a Charles River Development, a company incorporated under the laws of the United States of America, with registered office at 700 District Avenue, Burlington, MA 01803, USA is responsible, as controller, for the processing of your personal data.
+For individuals other than the prospective, current, or former employees of one of the CRD group entities in the EU or the UK, Charles River Systems Inc. d/b/a Charles River Development, a company incorporated under the laws of the United States of America, with registered office at 700 District Avenue, Burlington, MA 01803, USA is responsible, as controller, for the processing of your personal data.

-CRD is represented in the EU by its subsidiary Charles River Development Ireland Ltd., a company incorporated under the laws of the Republic of Ireland, with registered office at 78 Sir John Rogerson’s Quay, Dublin 2, Ireland.
+CRD is represented in the EU by its subsidiary Charles River Development Ireland Ltd., a company incorporated under the laws of the Republic of Ireland, with registered office at One Grants Row, Dublin 2, Ireland.